umbertocolangelo/UmbertoColangelo/README.md

-# 🌟 Umberto Colangelo - Software Developer
+# 🌟 Umberto Colangelo - Computer Science Engineer

 ## 💻 Tech Stack
 Here are some of the technologies and programming languages I have experience with: